uvarc/rc-website/content/userinfo/howtos/general/redis.md

 redis.uvarc.io
 ```
 This service is backed by a pair of servers in HA replication mode.
 One serves as the primary for READS and WRITES, and
 the read-replica can be used for READ queries only.
-The endpoint name for the read-replica is `redis-rr.uvarc.io`.
+The endpoint name for the primary is `redis.uvarc.io` and for
-These endpoints are available only within the HPC networks and cannot be accessed from elsewhere in the UVA WAN.
+read-replica is `redis-rr.uvarc.io`.
+These endpoints are available only within the HPC networks and cannot be accessed
+from elsewhere in the UVA WAN.

 To use Redis from the command-line, use the `redis-cli`.
 In Rivanna, this is a module:
 ```